Emotional Abuse: Everything from Fast Facts, Symptoms, and How to Help

 Our emotional abuse conversations are more likely than others to involve a discussion of a texter’s support network.
 We often ask texters, “Who else in your life have you shared this with — family, friends, someone else?”
 You don’t have to go through this alone.
 If you can’t talk to someone in your family or friend group, there are support groups — both in person and online.

 If you’ve been socially isolated from others, reconnecting with friends is another way of reestablishing your own agency after breaking off an emotionally abusive relationship.
 If you’re not able to call or go out with friends in your city, consider taking a class to meet new people.

 Take care of yourself physically

-The benefits of exercise are far-reaching for someone coming out of a crisis.
-Studies have shown that the endorphins released during physical activity are beneficial to mental health and mood, but beyond that there are chemicals stimulated that improve your thinking and judgment skills.
-Exercise will also improve your sleep, which brings us to…
+Studies have shown that the endorphins released during physical activity are beneficial to mental health and mood.
+But beyond that there are chemicals stimulated that improve your thinking and judgment skills, which can be important if someone is trying to psychologically manipulate you.

 Get enough (quality) sleep

-7 to 10 hours of sleep each night is key to staying healthy both physically and mentally, helping with overall mood and judgment.
+Getting an adequate amount of sleep each night is key to staying healthy both physically and mentally.
+For most people, between seven and ten hours is necessary to achieve enough quality sleep.
 Try to go to bed at the same time each night if possible, and consider setting a bedtime routine to get into the mindset of rest versus hustle.

 Find professional help if you need it

 There are therapists and counselors who specialize in emotional, mental, psychological, and verbal abuse — as well as childhood abuse or relationship abuse.
-Consider finding a specialist to work with, especially if you feel that you are experiencing other side effects like PTSD, substance misuse, anxiety, isolation, or depression.
+Consider finding a specialist to work with, especially if you feel that you are experiencing other side effects like PTSD, substance abuse, anxiety, or depression.